franiglesias/php-golden/doc/master_approval_cookbook.md

 ```

-This function has to accept the parameters that we need to build the Item object: the Item type, the SellIn days and the Quality.
+This function has to accept the parameters that we need to build the `Item` object: its type, its Sell In days and its initial Quality.

 So, let's extract them to parameters: